Topics Map > Campus Services > E-Learning > Canvas

-- Export a CSV spreadsheet of Canvas Grades by clicking Export > Current.
+- Export a CSV spreadsheet of Canvas Grades by clicking Actions > Export.
 The final grade is displayed in the last column of the spreadsheet.
-If your course is utilizing the New Gradebook feature, the CSV is located under Actions > Export.

 Step 3: Faculty Center Export

-For instructions on exporting grades from Faculty Center, please see the Office of the Registrar’s Quick Tips PDF.
-The tutorial starts on the second page under “Exporting and Importing a Grade Roster”.
-Follow instructions under the header “Exporting & Entering Grades in Excel”.
+For instructions on exporting grades from Faculty Center, refer to the Office of the Registrar's Export and Import Grades.
+Follow instructions under the header "Exporting & Entering Grades in Excel: Step-by-Step".

 After exporting the faculty center grade roster file, return to Canvas.

 Note: If you encounter any issues with Faculty Center, please contact the Office of the Registrar at: email@example.com, or 608-262-4859.